openUC2/openUC2.github.io/docs/02_Toolboxes/05_DiscoveryFluorescence/01_Fluoresence_smart_microscope.md

   This will initiate the Bluetooth scan on the ESP32, which will detect and pair with the controller.

   Once paired, you can control the motorized stage using the analog sticks and switch the LED-matrix on/off using the buttons.
-The complete pinout of the different function you can find here: [UC2 PS4 Controller Pairing Guide](https://openuc2.github.io/docs/Electronics/PS4-Controller/PS4-Controller)
+The complete pinout of the different function you can find here: [UC2 PS4 Controller Pairing Guide](https://openuc2.github.io/docs/Electronics/PS4-Controller/PS4-Controller) (valid since June 2025)

 ### 2.6: Setup and Use the Camera Software
+Instructions for the HIKROBOT - Camera - MV-CE060-10UM-PRO:

 1. Connect the camera to your PC.